 One thing I know, through hard-won personal experience, is that it is possible to transform our lives.
 This happens when our willingness and openness to change meets supportive conditions, and when this happens so much more is possible.

 My role as a practitioner is to create those conditions for you, and your responsibility after the session is to step back into your life in a new and different way – all that you need to do this will come through in the session, and will support and guide you to this.
-The responsibility is with you to bring this into your own everyday life and create the life you are seeking or is seeking you.
+The responsibility is then with you to bring this into your own everyday life and create the life you are seeking or is seeking you.